keithalewis/math/wc.md

 __Exercise__. _Show $S\in S$ implies $S\notin S$ and $S\notin S$ implies $S\in S$_.

-When a mathematical theory has a contradiction it is useless.
-Why?

 It was not easy to fix up Frege's theory.
 Zermelo-Fraenkel, von Neumann.

-Axioms are not the first thing you might think of.
+Their axioms are not the first thing you might think of.

+## Category Theory

+Category theory uses _objects_ and _arrows_ instead of membership to express mathematical concepts.

 Using Category Theory to define a set turned out to be problematic.
 It was not possible to recapture the notion of set membership.